 On the second Monday of November Bob Ross was elected president of the Section at its annual meeting.

 The meeting was held at the George Washington Motor Lodge in King of Prussia.
 For the second straight year the new president was nominated from the floor.
 Ninety-eight votes were cast with Ross winning the election over the incumbent John Vasco in what was called a close vote.
-Bob Thatcher was elected first vice president and Henry McOuiston was reelected second vice president.
+Bob Thatcher was elected first vice president and Henry McQuiston was reelected second vice president.
 Dick Hendrickson, who had been the first vice president," was elected secretary and the new treasurer was Charlie Gilbert.
+Jerry Pisano and Pete Trenham, the secretary and treasurer from the previous year choose not to run for office.
 The Section's new Chapter in the central counties elected officers and their first president was John Abernethy.
-The Section's "Golf Professional of the Year" award went to Wally Paul, a PGA member of 26 years and now the professional at the Fairways Golf Club.
+The Section's "Golf Professional of the Year" award went to Wally Paul, a PGA member of 26 years .
 He was selected for his development of many junior golfers, his work at the assistant's schools and for his many hours spent as the starter and scorer at the Section's tournaments.
 Paul was signed on as the official scorer for the next year's U.S. Open at Merion Golf Club.
 Hendrickson was the "Player of the Year", won the DeBaufre Trophy with a scoring average of 71.56 and he led the Schmidt's point competition.
 It was reported that the Section had raised \$6,456 for National Golf Day, which put them in fifth place among the 37 PGA Sections.
 The Section also donated \$1,000 to the J. Wood Platt Caddy Scholarship Fund.